To celebrate Hanukkah, my family has developed many traditions that embrace our heritage and create a sense of community.

 - White chocolate-covered mini Oreos with blue sprinkles

 The key to building anticipation is to not have too much in the box.
 I usually start my countdown two weeks in advance of the beginning of Hanukkah.

-Unless you live in a large metropolitan area with a significant numbers of Jews, your choice of decorations will be limited.
-So what we decided to do was make our own. (see picture on the right.)
+Unless you live in a large metropolitan area with a significant Jewish population, your choice of decorations will be limited.
+So what we decided to do was make our own (see photo above).

-- Coat small dreidels with a layer of glue, sprinkle with glitter, let dry and display in a clear glass containers as a centerpiece.
+- Coat small dreidels with a layer of glue, sprinkle with glitter, let dry and display in a clear glass container as a centerpiece.

 - Spray paint pinecones with different shades of blue, white and silver.
 Attach them to ribbon with a hot glue gun and let them dangle off your staircase.